 When you create an SLL, you may find you need to reference a Sub or Function which is located in the main Host Module or another SLL.
 In that case, you must DECLARE it with the COMMON descriptor:

 DECLARE FUNCTION MyFunc(Parm AS LONG) COMMON AS DOUBLE

 It is not necessary to DECLARE a COMMON Sub or Function at all in the Host Module.
 If you choose to do so (for self-documentation or other reasons), it is generally advisable to omit the COMMON descriptor, as its presence will force the SLL to be linked, whether needed or not.

 Of course, when the host module is compiled, all references to COMMON items must be resolved accurately, or an appropriate error will be generated.
 Any Sub/Function not defined as COMMON may not be shared between modules.

-The EXPORT descriptor identifies a Sub/Function which may be accessed from another module, and/or the main executable which links them.
+The EXPORT descriptor identifies a Sub/Function which may be accessed between Dynamic Link Libraries (DLLs), and/or the main executable which links them.
 If a procedure is not marked EXPORT, it is hidden from these other modules.
 Generally speaking, it's best not to mark a Sub/Function in an SLL as EXPORT.
 While it is syntactically acceptable, it may limit your future options when linking the SLL into host modules.
 PowerBASIC recommends that you mark them as COMMON in the SLL, and add the EXPORT attribute in the host module.

-It's easy to create an SLL which can be linked into an executable program for the same purpose.
+It's easy to create an SLL which can be linked into an executable program or a dedicated DLL for the same purpose.
 To add the EXPORT attribute to a linked Sub/Function, just add the word EXPORT to the DECLARE statement in the host module or add an #EXPORT metastatement.